benny-png/STORIES-OF-CHANGE-AGRICULTURE-TZ/README.md

 - `optimizer_map.py`: Additional Python script for map optimization.
 - `tanzania_regions.csv`: CSV file containing names of Tanzanian regions.

+## Vote for the Project

+If you find this project useful, please consider voting for it in the Jamii Forums' "Challenge Stories of Change."
+The poll is at the bottom of the [article](https://www.jamiiforums.com/threads/exponential-development-vision-2035-dira-ya-maendeleo-ya-kasi-2035.2217724/).
+Your support is greatly appreciated!

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request for any improvements or bug fixes.
 For major changes, please open an issue first to discuss what you would like to change.